natecostello/van_two_point_oh/blog/2021-8-19-floor/floor.md

 * Final seal of edges with urethane seam sealer (Tue 12-7-2021)
 * Added edge trim to side door and rear door (Thur 1-27-2022) TODO: Describe and add pictures/link product.
 * Siliconed edge trim on side door and rear door (Wed 2-16-2022)
+* Added stair nosing and bodyseal to front edge of floor (Mon 3-7-2022)

 # What We Would Change